beau1399/arensee/README.md

 Arensee is noteworthy for its lack of dependencies.
 Other than React Native itself, I've added just a single NPM package called **react-native-draggable**.
 This seems pretty atypical of React Native applications to me, but as things unfolded I found that React Native provided ample facilities "right out of the box" for a chess game.
 In fact, the react user interface paradigm struck me as well-suited to a chess game, where state is central, evolving over time, and prominently presented visually.

+More generally, I thought the development of Arensee unfolded with notable rapidity.
+I started work on the Friday evening of a three-day weekend, and what I had Sunday evening was pretty close to the finished product seen here.
+The overall Arensee development process struck me as interesting, and I allow myself to pontificate about it a bit at the end of this article.

 **Component *Sprite***

 I will describe Arensee's code as I wrote it: from the bottom up, beginning with the question "how do I render a chessboard and pieces on the screen?".
 In the past I've used OpenGL ES and **react-native-canvas** with good results, but I didn't think what I needed here was a drawing engine per se.
 Rather, it seemed to me that these rendering tasks could be accomplished using a very raster-centric "pixel art" style reminiscent of the 8-bit era of home computing.
 Consider the image below, where a magnified version of my white bishop is shown with some illustrative guidelines: